Housing Assistance Policy

 3.2 Discretionary Disabilities Assistance

-To enable top-up funding to a Disabled Facilities Grant scheme that exceeds the mandatory Disabled Facilities Grant maximum where the additional costing is considered justifiable.
+- Discretionary Disabled Facilities Grant Top Up - To enable top-up funding to a Disabled Facilities Grant scheme that exceeds the Mandatory Disabled Facilities Grant maximum where the additional costing is considered justifiable.

-Top-up funding to support the provision of ceiling tracking and hoist equipment required to meet the needs of a disabled person, administered through the Integrated Equipment Service.
+- Ceiling Tracking & Hoists and minor aids and adaptations- Funding to support the provision required to meet the needs of a disabled person, administered through the Integrated Equipment Service or other mechanism where DFG criteria are met.

-For fast-tracked and non-means tested works to the home to enable earlier hospital discharge where problems in the home are identified as a possible reason for delayed discharge.
+- Hospital Discharge Scheme – For fast-tracked and non-means tested works to the home to enable earlier discharge from hospital or place of temporary care where problems in the home are identified as a possible reason for delayed discharge.

 3.3 Discretionary assistance

-4. How to apply and making a formal application for a mandatory Disabled Facilities Grant or Discretionary Disabilities Assistance
+4. How to apply and making a formal application for a mandatory or discretionary Disabled Facilities Grant

 Applicants are not obliged to use the services of the council’s appointed agent.
-However, where the application is being coordinated through the council’s appointed agent then where there is a procurement frameworks approved by the council, this will be used.
+However, where the application is being coordinated through the council’s appointed agent and there is a procurement framework approved by the council, then this will be used.
 For a direct application to the council the applicant will need to provide quotes in line with the council’s financial framework.

 Applications relating to the disabled or infirm will require an assessment report from the Occupational Therapy Service or Trusted Assessor.

-An application will only be considered complete or valid when the council or appointed Agent has all the information necessary in order to make a decision on the application.
+An application will only be considered complete or valid when the council or appointed agent has all the information necessary to make a decision on the application.

-Where an applicant uses the councils appointed agent to undertake the application the relevant agency fee will be included in the eligible costs.
+Where an applicant uses the appointed agent to undertake the application and that agent is permitted to charge a fee, this will be included in the eligible costs.

 Once approval has been given the applicant has 12 months from the date of the approval in which to complete the works, unless otherwise stated.